stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 21 (P3L8) - Refinement.md

 ### Outputs Quiz

-_Which of the three operations in the account class are affected by this part of the modeling criterion?_
+_Which of the three operations in the account class are affected by this part of the modeling criterion_?

 Modeling criterion: